blab/blotter/README.md

 	git submodule add https://github.com/owner/project-name.git projects/project-name
 	```

-2. 	**Add the project to the Jekyll index.** Create a new markdown post with the format `blotter/projects/_posts/2013-01-01-project-name`.
-The YAML front matter should include:
+2. 	**Add the project to the Jekyll index.** Open the file `_config.yml` and append the full repo name to the YAML `projects` listing.
+This should look then look like:
 	```
-	title: project-name
-	description: project description
+	projects:
+	  - trvrb/coaltrace
+	  - trvrb/stem
-	repo: owner/project-name
+	  - owner/project-name
 	```
 	where `project-name` corresponds to the name of the git submodule, as above.